ilastik/ilastik.github.io/documentation/structuredLearningTracking/structuredLearningTracking.md

 and thresholded in order to get a binary segmentation, which is done in the **Thresholding and Size Filter** applet:

-## 2. Thresholding and Size Filter:
+## 2. Thresholding and Object Classification:
 If the user chose a to start the workflow with prediction maps as input (rather than binary images, in which case this applet will not appear), the user first has to threshold these prediction maps.